bkase/slides/composable-caching-swift/slides.md

 ### Networking

-The networking cache keeps track of how many requests are inflight to not oversaturate the bandwidth for higher priority things
+The networking cache caps inflight requests

+So high priority requests can take over

 !!!